keneth217/keneth217/README.md

  ## 🏆 Achievements

-- 🌟 Completed Hacktoberfest 2023 - Contributed to open source projects and celebrated the spirit of collaboration.
+- 🌟  Contributed to open source projects and celebrated the spirit of collaboration.

 ## 📬 Get in Touch